Florian325/dynamic_webapp/README.md

 # dynamic_webapp with Django
-Only a small demo project for school to show the basics of Django.
+A demo project for school to show the basics of Django.

 # Erklärungen
 ```python